Bangladesh–Mauritius relations: Economic cooperation

 Bangladesh and Mauritius have shown their interest to expand the bilateral economic activities between the two countries and have been taking necessary steps in this regard.
 In 2013, a 7-member Bangladeshi delegation led by former commerce minister G M Quader paid a visit to Mauritius to initiate talks on Preferential Trade Agreement with Mauritius.
 Bangladeshi garments and handicrafts are potential products in the Mauritian market.
 Mauritius is also a significant destination for manpower export of Bangladesh.
 In 2005, Bangladesh has signed an MoU with Mauritius to formulise the existing cooperation in the field of manpower export to Mauritius.
 Bangladesh also exports pharmaceutical medicine to Mauritius.

 Bangladeshi diaspora

-As of 2013, there are about 10,000 Bangladeshi expatriates living in Mauritius.
+According to the 2022 census, there are 14,982 Bangladeshi expatriates living in Mauritius representing 1.21% of the total resident population.